-Week 1 included visits to Peebles, Edinburgh Zoo, the first in a series of 4 craft classes and the ‘Village People’ tour of Edinburgh.
+Week one included a trip to Perth, the first in a series of craft classes and an Edinburgh tour.

 The first outing in the minibus was a relaxing trip to Perth.
 It was a beautiful day and the group enjoyed what was described as a ‘lazy day’ having a nosey around the shops and a visit to the local cafes.
 The main object of the afternoon seemed to be soaking up that lovely sun!